rupeshmewada/rupeshMewada/README.md

 ### Hi there 👋
   ##   I am Rupesh mewada
 -  I’m currently working on EverPeak It solution
--  As a drupal developer
+-  As a Drupal developer

  ## Technical skills
 1. HTML